 What is your take on the Coronavirus outbreak and how do you spend your time during the lockdown?

 On my music career, Corona has stopped most of my projects which were ready to be released.
 We can’t release them now until the situation gets to normal.
 I even had some performances already booked.
 But all had to be dropped.
 And my projects all are on pending.
 You were going to see more good videos and audios this year.

 On part of my education career, just like any other kid, it has affected me the same way.
 No school but I get home lessons from my elder sister.

 On this Lockdown period, my mum divided my time.
 Every day I get two hours for revision from 10:00 – 12:00 pm.
 Then later help her with kitchen work, learning how to prepare different dishes and recipes.
 I get two hours of sleep and later in the evening, it’s time for physical exercises.
 Saturdays and Sundays I am free to spend it as I want.
 That’s when I mainly do focus on my music rehearsals plus asking my mentor Senior Sula about the next move.

 That is interesting so, what is your plan for the future and last words to Chano8 readers.

-I have both short and long term plans.
-The short term plan is seeing myself successful both in my music and education careers.
+I have both short and long-term plans.
+The short-term plan is to see myself successful both in my music and education careers.